-1. Make it cosy
+1. Make It Cozy

 2. The right desk

 Standing desks became the hot trend for a while there until it became clear that standing all day is not any healthier than sitting all day as it only burns slightly more calories than sitting.
 Getting out of your chair does help, though so having a desk that can be raised or lowered is your best option.
 Being forced to stand all day can end up causing back or joint problems if you are not standing with the correct posture.
-These types of hybrid desks are ideal as you can raise it when you want to stand for a while and lower when your back or knees start to ache so you can sit again.
+These types of hybrid desks are ideal as you can raise them when you want to stand for a while and lower them when your back or knees start to ache so you can sit again.

 3 – Keep it sanitized

 Your workspace is an area that acts as a focus for many different germs.
 As you interact with your coworkers and touch things like the water cooler and printer, you are taking those germs from other areas and bringing them to your workspace.